ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 One interesting addendum: because wildcards are local to each rule, you are free to match different parts of patterns in different rules!
 See "Mixing and matching wildcards", below.
-(CTB)

 ### The wildcard namespace is implicitly available in `input:` and `output:` blocks, but not in other blocks.